redwoodjs/redwood/CONTRIBUTING.md

 yarn rwt link ~/redwood
 ```

+> You can set an env var so that you don't have to specify this.
+See [Specifying a `RW_PATH`](#specifying-a-rw_path).

 You'll be prompted to add the redwood workspace to your Redwood App; go ahead and say yes.

 Then you'll start seeing a ton of output&mdash;`yarn rwt link` is building the Redwood Framework, watching it for changes, and copying all that over into the redwood workspace in your Redwood App.
 Your Redwood App isn't using the packages in `node_modules/@redwoodjs` anymore, but the packages in this workspace, with your local changes.

-To see for yoruself, make a change in your local copy of the Redwood Framework and you'll see it live, propagated to your Redwood App.
-You can even install packakges.
-It really is that simple.
+You can even install packakges or upgrade dependencies&mdash;it really is that simple.

-When you're done, make sure to
+When you're done, make sure to `unlink` your Redwood App:

 ```
 yarn rwt unlink
 ```

-This'll restore your Redwood App to it's original state, stripping it of your local copy of the Redwood Framework, going back to the installed version of Redwood you orignally had in your project.
+This'll restore your Redwood App to it's original state, going back to the installed version of Redwood it orignally had.
 Next time you want to contribute, just run `yarn rwt link` again!

 ### Copy and Watch